-JAMES ARGERSINGER "JIM" SCOVIL, AIA (1916-1993)
+JAMES ARGERSINGER (JIM) SCOVIL, AIA (1916-1993)

-Jim Scovil received a BA in Architecture from Rensselaer Polytechnic Institute in 1938 then worked for American Homes in New York City.
+Scovil received a BA in Architecture from Rensselaer Polytechnic Institute in 1938 then worked for American Homes in New York City.
 After serving in WWII, he worked for Cy Williams, a builder on Long Island.
-Most people don't know he designed Natalie Wood's "dream house" from the movie "Miracle on 34th Street," located at 24 Derby Road in Port Washington, New York.
+Most people don't know he designed Natalie Wood's "dream house" from the movie Miracle on 34th Street, located at 24 Derby Road in Port Washington, New York.

-Scovil left Valand to join with William Clyde (Cy) McGee, Jr. to form Edwards, McGee and Scovil.
-When Edwards died it became McGee and Scovil in 1964.
+Scovil left Valand to join with William Clyde (Cy) McGee Jr. to form Edwards, McGee and Scovil.
+When Edwards died in 1964, the firm became McGee and Scovil.
 Gene Rairden joined in 1963 and by 1970 the firm became McGee, Scovil and Rairden.
-Then McGee left in 1979, resulting in a name of Scovil and Rairden.
+Then McGee left in 1979, resulting in Scovil and Rairden.
 During 1994-1998, the firm was Rairden and Toby Savage.
-The firm continues today as Rairden Architecture.
+The firm continued as Rairden Architecture.

 Other houses: His son vaguely recalls a house in Goldsboro NC that was Jim Scovil's proudest achievement.
 We have been unable to locate it.
 Do you know where this house is?

-Sources include: Granddaughter Carol Scovil Brinkley, Gene Rairden.
+Sources include: Granddaughter Carol Scovil Brinkley; Gene Rairden.